ngkalaf/ngkalaf.github.io/teaching.md

 ### Guest Lecturer
 #### Washington University in St. Louis
   * PS 101: Introduction to American Politics
-  * PS 3??: Defendant's Rights
+  * PS 3441: Defendants' Rights

 #### University at Buffalo, SUNY
   * PSC 215: Law and the Political Process